George Fabyan: Geneva Tycoon among History’s Top Ten Interesting Millionaires

-The evening will include a short reception, introduction of the Geneva Library Foundation, the presentation of the speaker, and a question and answer session.
+The evening will include a short reception, introduction of the Geneva Library Foundation, the presentation, and a Q&A session.
 This is a free event.
-Reservations are not required, but suggested.

 The Geneva Library Foundation was established in 2005 as a charitable organization to provide support for current and future library materials, services and facilities.
 It is recognized by the IRS as a 501(c) (3) charitable organization.
 With a goal of raising $1 million by 2016 and $2 million by 2021, the GLF is committed to providing a substantial, permanent, and stable source of funds to support the Geneva Public Library.